-If someone you cared deeply about has passed on, you will benefit from reading these strategies for how to recover from the loss of a loved one.
+If someone you cared about passed on, you’ll benefit from reading these strategies for how to recover from the loss of a loved one.

 Grieving for a loved one is one of the most difficult challenges that anyone can face.
 Even though death is accepted as a natural part of life, most people understandably still end up shocked and confused, leading to persistent sadness or melancholy.